dheurtev/frua-base/README.md

 # base

-> Add a short description here!

-A longer description of your project goes here...
+> frua.base is a personal library made by the author to follow DRY practices.

+My goal is to provide a development framework based on the standard library.

+My aim is to be generic and tested.

+**frua.base shall not pull dependencies other than the standard library.
+It should not reimplement the standard library.**

 <!-- pyscaffold-notes -->

 ## Note

-This project has been set up using PyScaffold 4.4.
-For details and usage information on PyScaffold see https://pyscaffold.org/.
+This project has been set up using [PyScaffold](https://pyscaffold.org/) 4.4.
+In addition, this project has been set up using [pyscaffoldext-markdown](https://github.com/pyscaffold/pyscaffoldext-markdown)